ARM-DOE/ADI/README.md

 In this example, two output data products are created.
 From within the VM these are located in    `/home/vagrant/adi_home/data/datastream/sbs/sbsadimetexample1S2.a1/` and
 `/home/vagrant/adi_home/data/datastream/sbs/sbsadicpcexample1S2.a1/`.

-WARNING:  !!!
-It is not possible to overwrite output files in the VM.
-Therefore between runs you must delete existing files before trying to recreate them!!!!!!
-If you fail to do this your process will exit with the following status
-  `dsproc_status: 'Could Not Write To NetCDF File'  `

 - Run C version of example1
   - each time make sure there is no previous written netCDF file in the output directory